Public-Health-Scotland/dqa_dashboard/README.md

 *Under development*

-The Data Quality dashboard combines data quality metrics produced across data management teams in Public Health Scotland.
+The Data Quality dashboard combines data quality metrics produced across multi-disciplinary teams in Public Health Scotland.
 This dashboard currently focusses on the SMR (Scottish Morbidity Records) dataset with detail on completeness, timeliness, accuracy audits, and investigative work in coding discrepencies/issues.
 This dashboard will be useful across internal PHS work but also across the NHS and beyond.

 ## Project Structure